Thursday, August 21, 2025

 Cowboy headed to work.

-I know it’s because I’m so heavy, and I am.
+I know it’s where I am so fat, and I am fat.

-I’ve sat at my desk and done nothing.
+I’ve sat at my desk and did nothing.

-If they’ll be sleeping in the living room, there’s a bit more deep hiding needed than usual.
+If they’ll be sleeping in the living room, I’ve got to hide things a lot better than usual.

 I clicked on Facebook this evening and saw that another Class of ’88 classmate had died.